OfficeDev/office-js-docs-pr/docs/word/search-option-guidance.md

 ### Search using a wildcard for an escaped special character

+As noted earlier in [Escape special characters](#escape-special-characters), there are special characters used by regular expressions.
+In order for a wildcard search to find one of those special characters programmatically, it'll need to be escaped using '[' and ']'.
+This example shows how to find the '{' special character using a wildcard search.

 ```js
 // Run a batch operation against the Word object model.
 await Word.run(async (context) => {